timeplus-io/docs/docs/destination.md

 ## Trigger Actions via webhook{#webhook}

-You can also add automations to trigger other systems to take actions when Timeplus finds any real-time insights.
+You can also add automation to trigger other systems to take actions when Timeplus finds any real-time insights.
 Simply choose the **Webhook** as the action type and optionally set a message body (by default, the entire row will be encoded as a JSON document and sent to the webhook).
-You can use this approach to perform rule-based automation without human interaction, such as swapping a overheated equipment, scaling up to scaling down the server farm, or reminder users on slack, etc. Please check [this blog](https://www.timeplus.com/post/build-a-real-time-security-app-in-3-easy-steps) for real-world examples.
+You can use this approach to perform rule-based automation without human interaction, such as swapping an overheated equipment, scaling up to scaling down the server farm, or reminder users on slack, etc. Please check [this blog](https://www.timeplus.com/post/build-a-real-time-security-app-in-3-easy-steps) for real-world examples.

 ## Sink API